nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ## Collaborator Health Survey

 The collaborator health survey session at the Node.js collaboration summit in Dublin focused on understanding the current state of collaborator health and identifying ways to improve the well-being and productivity of contributors.
-The discussion, led by Marco, aimed to gather insights from the community and develop actionable steps to enhance the collaborator experience.
+The discussion, led by Marco Ippolito ([@marco-ippolito](https://github.com/marco-ippolito)) and Michael Dawson ([@mhdawson](https://github.com/mhdawson)), aimed to gather insights from the community and develop actionable steps to enhance the collaborator experience.

 ### Current State of Collaborator Health

-The session began with a presentation by Marco Ippolito ([@marco-ippolito](https://github.com/marco-ippolito)) , who shared slides outlining the current state of collaborator health within the Node.js project.
+The session began with shared slides outlining the current state of collaborator health within the Node.js project.
 Key points discussed included:

 - **CI Challenges**: We highlighted the biggest issue with the CI system as finding out what is wrong when something goes awry.
 This can be a frustrating and time-consuming process for collaborators.
 - **ncu-ci Command**: A collaborator showcased the [`ncu-ci` command](https://github.com/nodejs/node-core-utils/blob/main/docs/ncu-ci.md) and the [reliability repository](https://github.com/nodejs/reliability), demonstrating tools that can help streamline the CI process and improve collaborator efficiency.